addauda/Shortest-Path-Routing-Algorithm/readme.md

 # Shortest Path Routing Algorithm with Djikstra

 ## How to run program
-- Install dependencies with `npm install`
+- Run `./make` to install dependencies and generate script to run routers
 - Run the nse:
   - `./nse <command line arguments>`
 - Run the 5 routers sequentially: